This content has been translated automatically

 (Landesarchiv NRW - Abteilung Rheinland - RW 0058 Nr.
 43361 Bl.
 0016)

 A few months later, the Esterwegen concentration camp was closed, and the prisoners were transported in several convoys to Oranienburg near Berlin to work on the construction of the new Sachsenhausen concentration camp.
 Hans Rassmanns was on one of the last convoys to Sachsenhausen in October 1936.
-There, on February 15, 1937, the camp commander reported that Hans Rassmanns was a “cunning fellow” on whom “his previous upbringing” had left no trace.8 A request for a visit from his mother was denied.
-After the Düsseldorf Public Prosecutor’s Office dropped the charges against him on April 13, 1938, for “prohibited Bible Student activities,”9 he remained in “protective custody.”
-The Gestapo files contain documents from the period between July 1936 and January 1942 that document an extension of the “protective custody” for three months at a time.
+There, on February 15, 1937, the camp commander reported that Hans Rassmanns was a “cunning fellow” on whom his “previous upbringing” had left no trace.8 A request from his mother to visit him was denied.
+After the Düsseldorf Chief Public Prosecutor’s Office dropped the charges against him on April 13, 1938, for “prohibited Bible Student activities,”9 he remained in “protective custody.”
+The Gestapo files contain documents from the period between July 1936 and January 1942 that document extensions of his “protective custody” for three-month periods at a time.
 The Catholic prisoner Franz Ballhorn wrote in his diary entry dated December 31, 1941: “Hans Rassmanns, a Bible Student, was assigned to the penal company.
 For insubordination.
-He had refused to help burn wounded, still-living Russian prisoners in the crematorium.”10 As punishment, Hans Rassmanns was forced to work in a quarry.
-There, the prisoners were compelled to break rocks all day, load them onto carts, and then transport them at a run.
-As he later recounted, he would not have survived had he not sustained an injury—from September 9 to 18 and from November 23 to 28, 1941, he was in the infirmary of the Sachsenhausen concentration camp.11
+He had refused to help burn wounded Russian prisoners who were still alive in the crematorium.”10 As punishment, Hans Rassmanns was forced to work in a quarry.
+There, the prisoners were forced to break rocks all day, load them onto a cart, and then haul them away at a run.
+As he later recounted, he would not have survived if he had not sustained an injury—from September 9 to 18 and from November 23 to 28, 1941, he was in the infirmary of the Sachsenhausen concentration camp.11

 Polizeifotos von Hans Rassmanns